Gurjazz18/Gurjazz18/README.md

 <h1 align="center">Hi 👋, I'm Kailash Chandra</h1>

- <h3 align="center"> I am  Full Stack Web Developer, with expertise in HTML, CSS, JavaScript, Node and React.
-Passionate about learning new technology</h3>
+ <h3 align="center">  An aspiring mern  developer , with expertise in HTML, CSS, JavaScript, Node and React.
+Passionate about learning new technology.
+ I am willing to collaborate as a team player building better code</h3>
  </br>